VIe-IIe siècle av. J.C

 From 1861 onwards, after the creation of the new Italian state under the authority of Victor Emmanuel II, the history of Milan was to merge with that of the peninsula.
 The situation of the Milanese administration did not undergo any significant changes because it remained in the hands of the bourgeois conservatives who launched the industrial development of the city.
 The Piedmontese cleaned up the historical center, forcing the poorer classes to move to the suburbs.
 During this period, the publishing activity, one of the strong points of the Milanese economy, took off with the creation of several publishing houses (Hoepli, Rizzoli, Mondadori).
 In 1856 the Corriere della Sera appeared, which is still the main Italian daily newspaper today.
 The mechanical, chemical and textile industries (birth of the Pirelli and Alfa industries) made their appearance and the luxury industry (carriages, jewelry, arts and crafts) and the food industry strengthened their presence.
 In 1883, the first power plant in Europe was built in Milan.

-In the 20th century, it was clear that if Rome was the political center of Italy, Milan was the economic center.
-The powerful Milanese bourgeoisie was involved in an insane real estate development: the city was transformed according to Haussmannian patterns and was surrounded by industrial suburbs.
+In the 20th century, it was clear that if Rome was Italy's political center, Milan was its economic one.
+Milan's powerful bourgeoisie embarked on an insane real estate development: the city was transformed along Haussmannian lines and surrounded by industrial suburbs.
 The First World War brought this development to a halt.
 Italy and Milan were going through a period of great political and social unrest.
-The CGL (General Confederation of Labor) and the League of Entrepreneurs appeared in 1906.
-Cars from the Fiat factory in Turin were circulating in large numbers in the city.
-An international exhibition was organized in the Sempione Park around the Sforza Castle.
-In this atmosphere of effervescence, the Futurist Movement of Filippo Tommaso Marinetti was born in 1908, whose manifesto was also published in Le Figaro.
-Milan thus became the city symbol of this movement propelled towards the future.
-Between the wars, the city became one of the most active centers of the veterans.
+The CGL (General Confederation of Labor) and the Entrepreneurs' League appeared in 1906.
+Cars from the Fiat factory in Turin circulate in large numbers in the city.
+An international exhibition was held in the Sempione Park around the Sforza Castle.
+In this atmosphere of effervescence, Filippo Tommaso Marinetti's Futurist Movement was born in 1908, its manifesto also published in Le Figaro.
+Milan thus became the symbol of this forward-looking movement.
+Between the wars, the city became one of the most active centers of the veterans' movement.
 In 1919, Benito Mussolini founded the Fasci di Combattimento in Milan, the forerunner of the Fascist Party, to which most of the veterans belonged.
-Following the March on Rome in 1922, Milan, like the rest of the country, entered the Mussolini era, an era of contrasts, because it was a source of both pain and progress for the country.
-The Central Station, the modern buildings of Piazza Affari (the Milan Stock Exchange), the San Siro stadium and the redevelopment of the historic center with the concrete covering of the Navigli were all built during this period.
-Milan's population quickly reached one million.
+Following the March on Rome in 1922, Milan, like the rest of the country, entered the dark Mussolini era.
+This era saw the construction of the Central Station, the modern buildings of Piazza Affari (the Milan Stock Exchange), the San Siro stadium and the redevelopment of the historic center with the concrete covering of the Navigli.
+Milan's population soon reached the million mark.